-The internal rust protection should normally be renewed after three years and every two years thereafter.
+The internal rust protection should normally be renewed first time after 36 months and then at least every 24th month.

 pg.
 70 Paint touch-up

 Paint touch-up

 Paint damage requires immediate attention to avoid rusting.
 Make it a habit to check the finish regularly and touch-up if necessary, for instance when washing the car.